Publication Date: February 23, 2021

 Many unemployed and low-income workers cannot access or afford effective career-oriented education and training programs that would help them secure good jobs in the economy that emerges.
 Community colleges and other training providers are struggling to maintain operations in the face of huge budget cuts and social distancing restrictions.
 Effective programs—including those delivered online—are unaffordable or inaccessible to too many workers, while many available training programs are ineffective and do not lead to good jobs.

-Goal 2: Employers provide work-based training opportunities and improve job quality
+Goal 2: Employers, labor, and community partners collaborate to provide work-based training opportunities and improve job quality

 Public funding dedicated to helping employers meet their talent needs is not sufficiently tied to employers’ commitments to creating good quality jobs, instead spending taxpayer dollars to help employers train people for low-wage work.
 Current programs are not designed to address the bias or discrimination in the education system or labor market that makes it harder for people of color to access good jobs.